Daniel T. Willingham: Early life and education

-Willingham earned his BA from Duke University and his PhD under William Kaye Estes and Stephen Kosslyn in cognitive psychology from Harvard University.
+Willingham was born in 1961.
+He earned his Bachelor of Arts degree from Duke University in 1983 and his PhD in cognitive psychology from Harvard University in 1990, where he studied under William Kaye Estes and Stephen Kosslyn.
+He joined the faculty at the University of Virginia in 1992, where he has taught since.
 During the 1990s and into the early 2000s, his research focused on the brain mechanisms supporting learning, the question of whether different forms of memory are independent of one another and how these hypothetical systems might interact.